 With the warm beautiful days of summer on the horizon we are more than eager to get back to cycling, playing in the park, skateboarding and rollerblading among many other favorite summer activities.
 This is also one of the peak times of the year for traumatic brain injury.
 June is National Brain Injury Awareness Month.

 Brain injury is the number one killer and disabler for people under age 44 in Canada.
-With 30% of traumatic brain injuries being sustained by children or youth while participating in sports or recreational activities.
+With 30% of traumatic brain injuries being sustained by children or youth while participating in sports or recreational activities for every age, from babies to adults, for the babies and parents there will be stimulation activities to learn when should a boy start talking, and how a good nutrition can help you achieve it !

 There has been much medical advancement over the years, meaning more injuries are now survivable.
 MRI and CT scans help doctors diagnose and guide treatment.